xtramarcf/Sentiment_Analysis/DESCRIPTION.md

 News API - Configures an API for requesting news and their sentiment.
 Evaluate News Sentiment - Aggregates and interprets the sentiment of news articles.

 This description should be understand as an overview of the development project.
-More detailed information about the methods and processes can be found within the commented code.
+More detailed information about the scripts can be found within the commented code.